 - sitting in front of the tv and doing nothing doesn’t help with stress as much as we think

 - active processes = exercise, meditation, tai chi, yoga, massage

-- exercise releases endorphins and improve mood
+- exercise releases endorphins and improves mood

 - social connectivity is a huge stress reliever

 Overall, this is a great piece of work by Dr. Jason Fung.

 The media doesn’t tell you anything about hormones most of the time.

 Diets almost never talk about hormones.

 It is always about calories or about what foods to eat or not to eat, without a real WHY.

 This book doesn’t recommend anything specific, as much as it tries to educate.